janakerman/janakerman/src/pages/cloudformation-dynamodb-data-ingest/index.md

 Using this approach you can create your environment and have it in a ready and useable state.
 You can see how this could be useful to spin up a test environment with some known data or ingest some initial user data from AWS Cognito, for example.

 Having environment initialisation hooked into the creation of the environment gives you a known and consistent starting point, avoiding the need for human hands to get involved in some error prone manual ingest process.
-I believe this is so important when it comes to building a reliable CI/CD pipline.
+I believe this is so important when it comes to building a reliable CI/CD pipeline.

 Writing a script could have been potentially simpler, but I wouldn't have learnt about the power that custom resources give you in CloudFormation templates!

 ## Further considerations:
 - The custom resource is called at multiple points.
-Here's an interesting [post](https://www.puresec.io/blog/a-deep-dive-on-aws-cloudformation-custom-resources) on the lifecycle of a custom resource.
+Here's an interesting [post](https://www.puresec.io/blog/a-deep-dive-on-aws-cloudformation-custom-resources) on the life cycle of a custom resource.
 - If your Lambda errors and doesn’t respond, this can cause the CloudFormation stack to hang until it times out (around an hour).
 Develop your Lambda locally with SAM local and use a mock event to test with!
 - If you want to re-ingest data, updating the stack won't help you as nothing has changed, but you can invoke the Lambda directly.